 While watching We Need To Talk About Kevin, Lynne Ramsay’s film adaptation of Lionel Shriver’s bestselling novel, I was reminded specifically of two films.
-The first was Peter Greenaway’s Drowning By Numbers, a bible-black 1987 comedy about three sisters who all decide to drown their husbands.
+The first was Peter Greenaway’s Drowning By Numbers (1987), an eerie black comedy about three sisters who all decide to drown their husbands.
 The second, improbably, was John Woo’s Blackjack, a failed pilot starring Dolph Lundgren as a bodyguard by the name of Jack Devlin who – and I swear I’m not making this up – happens to be petrified of the colour white and goes berserk if exposed to it.

 So far, so tangential, but allow me to explain.
 Greenaway, ever the formal jester, inserted the numbers 1-100 into hidden crevices of his frame and invited the audience to participate in a counting game as the film progressed; a playful adjunct to the meat of his story.
 Ramsay, it seems, is such a big fan of the colour red and all it symbolises that she decided to put as much of it in her film as possible.
 So, very much like Greenaway asks us to in his film, I began, semi-unconsciously, to play a similar game: spot the red object.